 Partnerships and alliances are good for business.
-Big business has always known this - from McDonald’s building global co-promotions with Coca-Cola and Walt Disney, to Nike building trainers that talk to your iPhone.
+Big business has always known this - from McDonald’s building global co-promotions with Coca-Cola and Walt Disney to Nike creating trainers that talk to your iPhone.

 Here are the marketing partnerships that every small business can look to build.

-These could simply be the critical A1 customers, the ones that demand specialist services and need 'business unusual' rather than 'business as usual'.
-They may justify a tailored package or their very own account manager.
+These could simply be the A1 customers, the ones that demand specialist services and need 'business unusual' rather than 'business as usual'.
+They may justify a tailored package or their own account manager.
 A revenue partner may also be a valuable re-seller or maybe a key sales channel (say a specialist retail chain), or a vital sponsor.

-If it is truly critical then you need specialist relationship management.
-Consider building a Service Level Agreement (SLA) scheduling stock calls, regular monthly reports and quarterly reviews.
-Alternatively, consider bundling, a tactic that has been at the heart of the PC and software business marketing, adding something that fits perfectly with your product to add value to your end consumer.
+If it is truly critical, then you need specialist relationship management.
+You could create a Service Level Agreement (SLA) that schedules in stock calls, regular monthly reports and quarterly reviews.
+Alternatively, consider bundling - a tactic that has been at the heart of the PC and software business marketing - adding something that fits perfectly with your product to add value to your end consumer.

 Who is a good fit with your business?
-What service is the next along from yours that is a natural add on?
-This can be as simple as a hairdressers knowing local wedding planners and nail bars and building a joint offer for brides.
+What service is the next along from yours that is a natural add-on?
+This can be as simple as a hairdressers knowing local wedding planners and nail bars, and building a joint offer for brides.

 Think: Who are the local market or service allies that you can build a smart relationship with?